 - The extent to which the risk to the PHI has been mitigated.

-There are certain exclusions that may be considered when determining whether a reportable breach has occurred.
-Please contact the Privacy Office for additional information on this topic.
+There are certain exceptions that may be considered when determining whether a reportable breach has occurred.

 HIPAA Privacy Guidance AR-16 (log-in required) provides additional information on suspected breaches and responses to them.